 A client sent us another bit of news about plaintiff lawyers behaving badly.
 A jury in San Francisco -- ironically, a notoriously pro-plaintiff jurisdiction -- returned a verdict against a bunch of plaintiff lawyers for stiffing their e-discovery vendor.
 The plaintiff was Cataphora, a technology company that had been hired by the Plaintiff Steering Committee (PSC) lawyers in the Chinese drywall litigation to do document review.
 Cataphora and the PSC signed a contract.
 PSC sent an invoice.
 The plaintiff lawyers refused to pay.
 At that point, the plaintiff lawyers became defendants.
 Here's what Cataphora's technology counsel said about the PSC after the jury awarded Cataphora lost profits plus attorney fees:

 "These guys are the worst hypocrites that you can possibly find.
-They claim to
+They claim to"Everybody knows that."
+That's priceless.

 be trying to help the little guy, but what they're doing is trying to put more